YTread Logo

 rare

-They have properties that allow for a wide variety of modern technologies.
-Smartphones and tablets.
-Hybrid cars and electric vehicles.
-All of our modern devices contain rare
+because they were very difficult to isolate chemically once isolated they have properties that enable a wide variety of modern technologies smartphones and tablets hybrid cars and electric vehicles all our devices moderns contain rare

 earth